 Patients are in a depressed mood during the day and display this by being sad and always expressing displeasure on simple things that happen.
 Their symptoms may also manifest physically with tearing and irritability, especially in children.
-Pleasurable events and hobbies are no longer fun to them, and they may have anxiety and are sweaty during certain activities.
+Pleasurable events and hobbies are no longer fun for them, and they may have anxiety and are sweaty during certain activities.

 Those suffering from depression go to bed while in deep thoughts, thus find it difficult to sleep.
 The most common scenario is waking up in the middle of the night or very early in the morning being unable to get back to sleep.
 They may also present with excessive sleep after periods of sleep deprivation.

 Loss of interest in usual activities, especially hobbies and sexual activity, are common.
 The patients view themselves as poor in those activities and do not want to be assessed.

 Suicidal thoughts or acts indicate a culminated loss of interest in life in general.

-These patients have a negative self-reflection and view themselves as useless.
+These patients have negative self-reflection and view themselves as useless.
 They then develop a sense of guilt and low self-esteem.
 This leads to a diminished ability to think and concentrate on various activities.